The perfect way to relax

 The scenery here is unique, as visitors will realise from the outset: Characterised by picturesque river valleys, wooded hillsides, heathland and barren plateaus, it exudes a sense of vastness and serenity.
 The towns are also awash in traditional charm and hospitality.
 Nördlingen, for example, is surrounded by Germany’s only fully preserved city wall.

 A tour of this defensive fortification with its many towers and gates offers wonderful views of the Ries, the town’s narrow, winding streets, and “Daniel”, the bell tower of St. George’s Church.
 From here the tower keeper, or “Türmer”, gives his nightly call of “So G’sell so”.
 In medieval times this call was to ensure that all guards were in position and alert to any danger.
 Nowadays it is a lovingly preserved tradition, which gives the place its own special character.

-The hiking tours also have a character of their own.
-The Shepherd’s Trail (Schäferweg) starts outside the gates of Nördlingen.
-It follows the traditional paths of the migratory shepherds.
-Their occupation had almost died out, but today you can see them moving through the Ries more frequently again.
-Which is a blessing, as the natural landscape would lose its face without the grazing by the sheep.
-A landscape in which even whole streams can disappear to then emerge from the karst ground again a few kilometres further on, like the Gailach near Monheim.
+The walking trails each have their own character too.
+The Schäferweg, or Shepherd’s Trail, starts outside the gates of Nördlingen.
+It follows the traditional paths of itinerant shepherds.
+Such shepherds had almost died out, but they are now becoming a more frequent sight as they move through the Ries.
+This is a blessing, as without the grazing of the sheep the original landscape would lose its distinctive appearance.
+It is a landscape in which even streams can disappear, only to reemerge from the karst terrain a few kilometres further on, like the Gailach near Monheim.